Habitat Restoration in Great Lakes Areas of Concern: Maumee River

 The Maumee AOC Advisory Committee (MAAC) is currently a stand-alone committee that is still the heart of the process.
 The Maumee AOC is still a collaborative, locally based group of dedicated people working through the state and federal AOC program to restore fishable and swimmable waters.
 This local AOC committee continues to liaison with Ohio EPA and U.S. EPA, while both agencies work closely with the Canadian counterparts through the Great Lakes Water Quality Protocol of 2012 to address key environmental health issues that are severely impacted in areas of concern around the Great Lakes.
 The Maumee AOC has 9 of the 14 Beneficial Use Impairments (BUIs) remaining.
 One BUI was removed in 2015.

 In 2015, the City of Toledo implemented a $175,000 Great Lakes Restoration Initiative Grant awarded by NOAA to assess the feasibility of restoration work on a former Confined Disposal Facility (Penn 7) on the northern shoreline of the Maumee River.
 The 2016 NOAA-GLC Partnership funded the engineering and design phase of this restoration project.
-A new 2019 NOAA-GLC Partnership is providing additional funding for the implementation phase which will create ideal fish nursery habitat as well as emergent and submergent wetlands used by a variety of wildlife species.
-Final implementation will address the AOC’s BUI 14: Loss of Fish and Wildlife Habitat and BUI 3: Degradation of Fish and Wildlife Populations.
-Restoration activities will result in the creation of 8.5 acres of emergent coastal wetland and 6.7 acres of submerged coastal wetland.
+The 2019 NOAA-GLC Partnership provided additional funding for the implementation phase which created ideal fish nursery habitat as well as emergent and submergent wetlands used by a variety of wildlife species.
+Final implementation addressed the AOC’s BUI 14: Loss of Fish and Wildlife Habitat and BUI 3: Degradation of Fish and Wildlife Populations.
+Restoration activities have resulted in the creation of 8.5 acres of emergent coastal wetland and 6.7 acres of submerged coastal wetland.

 Benefits of Restoration